 SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Allbirds, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of June 12, 2023 – (NASDAQ: BIRD)

-/EIN News/ -- NEW YORK, May 25, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Allbirds, Inc.
+/EIN News/ -- NEW YORK, June 01, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Allbirds, Inc..

 Shareholders who purchased shares of BIRD during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.